 - Crawleighwood Nursery and Garden, Huon Valley

 Following a light lunch at the Old Bank Cygnet Café we travel to Crawleighwood, at Nicholls Rivulet in the Huon Valley.
 Here, Penny Wells and Pavel Rusicka have created a 2-hectare garden comprising rhododendrons, Japanese maples, woodland perennials, rainforest species and native Tasmanian plants.
 Crawleighwood contains at least one specimen of each Tasmanian conifer, including the iconic Huon pine.
 (Overnight Lenna of Hobart Hotel) BL

 We’ll have a sumptuous paddock-to-plate lunch at the Agrarian Kitchen, a restaurant committed to reconnecting the kitchen with the land.
 The restaurant is on a 5-acre working farm with an extensive vegetable garden, orchard, berry patch and herb garden.
 Many heirloom plants are grown using organic principles and rare-breed Wessex Saddleback and Berkshire pigs, Barnevelder chickens, milking goats, a flock of geese and honeybees are also in residence.

-- Private Garden
+- Private Garden of Susan McKinnon, Moonah

 Launceston - 3 nights

-- Private Garden
+- Strathmore Garden

 Cradle Mountain - 2 nights

-Day 8: Saturday 28 November, Launceston – Westbury – Cradle Mountain
+Day 9: Sunday 24 November, Launceston – Westbury – Cradle Mountain

 We begin today with a visit to the Culzean Gardens (pronounced ‘cullane’), a 13-hectare property with almost 3 hectares of parklike gardens and a 3-acre lake fringed with thousands of iris.
 The home was built in 1840 and many significant driveway trees were planted in the 1870s.
 The property has hundreds of conifers and mature trees, rhododendrons and azaleas and many roses.

-In the afternoon we continue our journey west to Cradle Mountain-Lake St. Clair National Park, an integral part of Tasmania’s World Heritage area.
+In the afternoon we continue our journey west to Cradle Mountain-Lake St Clair National Park, an integral part of Tasmania’s World Heritage area.
 The region is characterised by rugged peaks, deep gorges, glacial lakes, heathlands, Button grass moors and ancient forest.

 Following some time relaxing at our hotel, we’ll meet Tasmania’s most famous animal, the Tasmanian devil.
 They look cute and cuddly but have a ruffian personality.
 We’ll also learn about the devastating facial tumour disease threatening these Tassie natives.
 Our early evening visit allows us to observe the amazing night-time antics of these devils at feeding time.
-(Overnight Cradle Mountain Hotel) BD
+(Overnight Cradle Mountain Lodge) BD

-Day 9: Sunday 29 November, Cradle Mountain – Nietta – Cradle Mountain
+Day 10: Monday 25 November, Cradle Mountain – Nietta – Cradle Mountain

-- Kaydale Lodge Gardens, Nietta (to be confirmed in 2020)
+- Kaydale Lodge Gardens, Nietta

 Early this morning our coach takes us to Dove Lake for a visit and a chance to take some photographs of this iconic scenery.
 A six-kilometre track, with much of it boarded for easy walking, circles the lake under the towering shadow of Cradle Mountain.
 The track also meanders through the tranquil Ballroom Forest where myrtle-beech trees are festooned in moss, and Glacier Rock can also be viewed from it.
 We’ll be on the lookout for Australia’s only cold-climate deciduous tree.
 Nothofagus gunnii is also known as tanglefoot as bushwalkers sometimes get caught in its twisted, ground-hugging branches.
 You’ll only find it in Tasmania!

 We’ll return briefly to the hotel before setting out for Kaydale where we will enjoy lunch in this 2-hectare garden created by two garden-obsessed generations of the Crowden family.
 The four gardeners have their own interests and gardens include a grand rockery with a waterfall, one of Tasmania’s best collections of deciduous trees, a vegetable patch, a pear walk with 27 espaliered trees, woodlands garden with a stream and Japanese style zen garden with raked gravel and bonsai.
 Featured plants in November include peonies and waratah.
 You will marvel at the energy and enthusiasm of the younger generation as the two women create all the rock walls and stone paving.
-(Overnight Cradle Mountain Hotel) BLD
+(Overnight Cradle Mountain Lodge) BLD

 Launceston - 1 night

-Day 10: Monday 30 November, Cradle Mountain – Barrington – Mole Creek – Chudleigh – Launceston
+Day 11: Tuesday 26 November, Cradle Mountain – Barrington – Mole Creek – Chudleigh – Launceston

 - Jennifer Stackhouse’s Garden, Barrington

-- Wychwood Garden, Mole Creek (to be confirmed in 2020)
+- Wychwood Garden, Mole Creek

 - Melita Honey Farm, Chudleigh